reikatze/discord-mpv-rpc/README.md

 Discord Rich Presence for [mpv](https://mpv.io/) with optional movie/TV artwork and episode metadata from [TMDb](https://www.themoviedb.org/).

 The script publishes the current media title to Discord as **Watching `<title>`**, shows play/pause/idle state with optional small assets, and uses Discord timestamps for the playback progress bar.
-When a TMDb API key is configured, it can resolve movie/TV titles from release filenames, use TMDb artwork as the large image, and display TV episode names/stills when TMDb has the requested episode.
+When a TMDb API key is configured, it can resolve movie/TV titles from release filenames, use TMDb artwork as the large image, and display numbered TV episode titles and stills when TMDb has the requested episode, including the season total when available.

 Presence updates are event-driven.
 There is no periodic elapsed/remaining-time text refresh; Discord animates the progress bar from the timestamps it already has.